Benjamin Wallfisch

-Benjamin Mark Lasker Wallfisch (born 7 August 1979) is a British composer, conductor, and music producer known for his work on film scores.
+Benjamin Mark Lasker Wallfisch (born 7 August 1979) is an English composer, conductor, and music producer known for his work on film scores.
 He has contributed to over 50 feature films since the mid-2000s, including notable works like Blade Runner 2049 (2017), Shazam!
-(2019), It (2017), It Chapter Two (2019), The Invisible Man (2020), Hidden Figures, A Cure for Wellness (both 2016), The Flash (2023), Twisters, Alien: Romulus, Kraven the Hunter (from 2024), and The Conjuring: Last Rites (2025).
+(2019), It (2017), It Chapter Two (2019), The Invisible Man (2020), Hidden Figures, A Cure for Wellness (both 2016), Mortal Kombat (2021), and its 2026 sequel, The Flash (2023), Twisters, Alien: Romulus, Kraven the Hunter (all 2024), and The Conjuring: Last Rites (2025).
 He additionally provided the score for two films in the Predator franchise, including Predator: Killer of Killers and Predator: Badlands (both 2025).

 His work has earned recognition including a joint nomination with Pharrell Williams and Hans Zimmer for Best Original Score at the 74th Golden Globe Awards for Hidden Figures, as well as nominations for the BAFTA Award for Best Film Music and the Grammy Award for Best Score Soundtrack for Visual Media for Blade Runner 2049.
 In 2020, Wallfisch was nominated for Film Composer of the Year for the second consecutive year at the World Soundtrack Awards.

-Wallfisch's film compositions have contributed to movies with a combined worldwide box office revenue of over $2.5 billion.
-In 2019, Variety acknowledged his achievements by including him in their Billion Dollar Composer series.
+Wallfisch's movies have made a combined worldwide box office revenue of over $2.5 billion.
+In 2019, Variety included him in their Billion Dollar Composer series.

 Early life

 Benjamin Mark Lasker Wallfisch was born on 7 August 1979 in London, England, to Elizabeth Wallfisch (née Hunt), an Australian Baroque violinist, and Raphael Wallfisch, a British cellist.
 He is the eldest of their three children.
-His paternal grandparents are pianist Peter Wallfisch and cellist Anita Lasker-Wallfisch, the latter of which was Holocaust survivor who, as a member of the Women's Orchestra of Auschwitz, was saved from extermination, as cello players were hard to replace.
+His paternal grandparents are pianist Peter Wallfisch and cellist Anita Lasker-Wallfisch, the latter of whom was a Holocaust survivor who, as a member of the Women's Orchestra of Auschwitz, was saved from extermination, as cello players were hard to replace.
 They were Jewish emigrants from the city of Breslau, Germany (now Wrocław, Poland).
 His great-grandfather was conductor Albert Coates.